quillaja/mtcam/README.md

 # Notes
-lat, lon must be a str for ephem elevation must be in meters for ephem ephem times are always UTC
+lat, lon must be a str for ephem elevation must be in meters for ephem (util.ft_m()) ephem times are always UTC

-Can store google timezone info as string using str() and restore it to a dict using eval()
+Can store google timezone info (in Mountain.tz) as string using JSON encoding/decoding from/to dict.

-To check if scrape should happen use this (simplified): rise_time <= ephem.Date(datetime.utcnow()) <= set_time
+To check if scrape should happen use this (simplified):
+`rise_time <= ephem.Date(datetime.utcnow()) <= set_time`
+ - rise_time and set_time are ephem.Date() type
- use util.strip_to_datehour() on each part of comparison to simulate floor()/ceiling() for dates
+ - use util.strip_to_datehour() on each part of comparison to simulate floor()/ceiling() for dates

 For the sake of simplicity, update timezone info at 3AM Pacific Time.
 This is because most (all) of the webcams will be in the PT zone, and updating at this time should prevent most DST oddities, compared to using UTC.
-Cams in other timezones will just have potential time errors.
+Mounains/cams in other timezones will just have potential time errors.

+cron jobs:
+1. scrape every 5 mins
+    1. set delay for cams??
+2. update Mountain.tz daily at 3AM PT

 should program configuration can also be saved in database?

-path to save each scraped image is /archiveroot/mountain/cam/timestamp.jpg
+path to save each scraped image is `/archiveroot/mountain/cam/timestamp.jpg`

 at each scrape:
-1. load model data from database
+1. load model data from database (see http://docs.peewee-orm.com/en/latest/peewee/querying.html#using-aggregate-rows)
 2. get utc timestamp (use same timestamp for each scrape)
-3. for each cam:
+3. for each mountain:
-    2.1 create observer (lat, lon, elev, local-noon as utc, horizon) 2.2 get sunrise and sunset times
+    1. create observer (lat, lon, elev, local-noon as utc, horizon)
+    2. get sunrise and sunset times
+    3. if between sunrise and sunset, then for each cam
+        1. download cam photo from web
-    2.3 if between sunrise and sunset, download cam 2.4 write new ScrapeRecord with appropriate info to database
+        2. write new ScrapeRecord with appropriate info to database